gv211432/hashnode-backup/cmjlew8zu000f02l5cap2gxz8.md

 tags: cybersecurity, data-protection, data-governance, ai-security, machine-learning-security

 ---

-# The Future of Trust: Essential Cybersecurity Practices for Safeguarding AI Training Data in 2025

 Artificial Intelligence is no longer a futuristic concept; it's the engine driving innovation across every industry.
 From healthcare diagnostics to autonomous vehicles, AI's transformative power is undeniable.
 But as AI systems become more sophisticated and ubiquitous, the data that fuels them – your training data – becomes an increasingly attractive target for malicious actors.